-Note: These inputs were provided by the drug manufacturers as "academic in confidence" data and are redacted as such.
-They will be unmasked no later than December 2019 per ICER's data in confidence policy.
-CI: confidence interval
+Note: These inputs were provided by the drug manufacturers as "academic in confidence" data were unmasked in June 2021 per ICER's data in confidence policy.

 Table 4.5.
-Treatment Effects for CGRP Inhibitors in Episodic Migraine Among Those for WhomPrevious Therapy Failed
+Treatment Effect Inputs for CGRP Inhibitors in Episodic Migraine Among Those forWhom Previous Therapy Failed